Spin-off 3 ext

 Description

 NCN13 can be taken from the end of Greenway Arc 2b var, but this extension route – starting as Cycle Superhighway 3 – is suburban, and inside the Oysterzone, so the 10-mile ride is best suited for local cyclists, commuters and complete-ists only.
+However there is a 1.9-mile link route at the Greatfields Park crossing of the A13 1.4 to the new station at Barking Riverside and the Thames Clipper service for a river taxi adventure upriver to/from Woolwich, Greenwich and Canary Wharf - all on Arc 2b.

 However, Rainham Marshes Spin-off 3 and the Ingrebourne Valley offer a better more rural cycling environment, so the initial advice still largely stands good; take the C2C train from London Fenchurch Street, Limehouse, West Ham or Barking and start your ride at Rainham.